phpbb/chameleon/README.md

 You can track the status of the project and the issues here: https://github.com/phpbb/chameleon/projects/1

-For all other questions please DM me on the phpbb discord: https://discord.gg/y6kjMdA
+For all other questions please DM me on the phpbb [Discord](https://discord.gg/y6kjMdA)

 ## LICENSE
 [MIT](https://opensource.org/licenses/MIT)